A resource may refer to any of the following:

-1. A resource is any hardware or software that's accessible by a computer, network, or another object connected to a computer.
+1. A resource is any hardware or software accessible by a computer, network, or another object connected to a computer.
 For example, a printer connected to a network is an example of a shared resource.
-Another example of a resource may be a network server farm or cluster that allows users to have access to multiple computers to perform complicated tasks.
+Another example of a resource may be a network server farm or cluster that allows users to access multiple computers to perform complicated tasks.

 2. When referring to only the computer, a resource or system resource is any of the internal computer components.
-Most often this refers to the amount of available computer memory.
-For example, a program may report "low system resources," which indicates the computer is running low on available memory and it may be necessary to close other programs open on the computer.
+Often this refers to the amount of available computer memory.
+For example, a program may report "low system resources," which indicates the computer is running low on available memory, and it may be necessary to close other programs open on the computer.